At a Glance

 When to Get Tested?

-When you have a personal or family history of heart disease and/or hyperlipidemia and your doctor is trying to determine your risk of developing CVD; sometimes measured to help monitor treatment for hyperlipidemia or to help diagnose a rare apo B deficiency
+When you have a personal or family history of heart disease and/or high cholesterol and triglyceride levels and your health care provider is trying to determine your risk of developing CVD; sometimes on a regular basis when you are being treated for high cholesterol; rarely when your health practitioner suspects that you have an inherited apo B deficiency

 A blood sample drawn from a vein in your arm